aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/cssvalue/csstext/_index.md

 ---
 title: CSSValue.CSSText
 second_title: Aspose.SVG for .NET API Reference
 description: CSSValue CSSText property.
-A string representation of the current value
+The CSSText property of the CSSValue interface represents the current computed CSS property value
 type: docs
 weight: 10
 url: /net/aspose.svg.dom.css/cssvalue/csstext/
 ---
 ## CSSValue.CSSText property

-A string representation of the current value.
+The CSSText property of the [`CSSValue`](../) interface represents the current computed CSS property value.

+Note: This property was part of an attempt to create a typed CSS Object Model.
+This attempt has been abandoned, and most browsers do not implement it.

 ```csharp
 public abstract string CSSText { get; set; }